jchristopherson/integral/README.md

     !
 A bouncing ball can be described by the following equation:
     ! x" = -g
     !
     !
-Where g = gravitational acceleration, and v = velocity subroutine ball(t, x, dxdt)
+Where g = gravitational acceleration
+    subroutine ball(t, x, dxdt)
         real(real64), intent(in) :: t
         real(real64), intent(in), dimension(:) :: x